5 Lawsuits Over Census Citizenship Question Could Head To Trial

 In an opinion released Wednesday, U.S. District Judge George Hazel rejected the Trump administration's efforts to dismiss the lawsuit filed by a group of residents from Maryland and Arizona.
 Hazel is allowing the plaintiffs to argue in court that using the census to ask about U.S. citizenship status in the current political climate violates the Constitution.

-"It cannot be said that the Census Bureau's use of the citizenship question bears a 'reasonable relationship to the accomplishment of an actual enumeration of the population,'" Hazel wrote, referencing a U.S. Supreme Court ruling in a 1996 case about the census.
+"It cannot be said that the Census Bureau's use of the citizenship question bears a 'reasonable relationship to the accomplishment of an actual enumeration of the population,' " Hazel wrote, referencing a U.S. Supreme Court ruling in a 1996 case about the census.

 In less than one month, three federal courts have issued decisions rejecting the Trump administration's motions to dismiss five lawsuits.

-The Maryland lawsuit can also proceed on the plaintiff's claims that under the Administrative Procedure Act, Commerce Secretary Wilbur Ross — who oversees the census — misused his discretion by adding the controversial question to the census in March.
+The Maryland lawsuit can also proceed on the plaintiffs' claims that under the Administrative Procedure Act, Commerce Secretary Wilbur Ross — who oversees the census — misused his discretion by adding the controversial question to the census in March.

 Hazel wrote that internal documents the Trump administration has already filed in federal courts for the lawsuits suggest the citizenship question was "an answer in search of a problem."